Athira-M-Chandran/ineuron/Class_works/Project/Bag of words/README.md

 &nbsp;&nbsp;&nbsp; Task 4 is performed under this file since it contains database connection

-&nbsp;&nbsp;&nbsp;q4 - Create a tuple set of all the recored available in all 5 file and then store it in sqlite DB
+&nbsp;&nbsp;&nbsp; q4 - Create a tuple set of all the recored available in all 5 file and then store it in sqlite DB

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **connecting sqlite3** and **create database**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **create table** with **column names** passed from **main.py** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Insert values** by Creating a tuple set of all the recored available in all 5 file from downloaded file which mentioned above
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **create table** with **column names** passed from **main.py**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Insert values** by Creating a tuple set of all the recored available in all 5 file from downloaded file which mentioned above

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Display** the same

 4. **main.py** :